Substra/substra-documentation/docs/source/operations/getting-started.rst

 ===============

 .. note::
-   Before going further in these section, you should check the following points:
+   Before going further in this section, you should check the following points:
     * Check the version of Skaffold, Helm and Docker.
 For example, Skaffold is released very often and sometime it introduces bugs, creating unexpected errors.
     * Check the version of the different Substra components: